LMID-DIMT/noc-autocoder/README.md

 ### Building applications and scaling Machine Learning models for production

++ Architecture
+  + _Work in progress (Coming Soon)_
++ Data Science Technology Integration
+  + _Work in progress (Coming Soon)_
++ Productionizing Machine Learning Models
-_Work in progress (Coming Soon)_
+  + _Work in progress (Coming Soon)_

 ### Practical and real-world implementations of the NOC Autocoder Machine Learning model in production

 + Production-ready:

-  + [Resume/CV to NOC Recommender](https://clmi-explore-icmt.ca/viz?page=home&lang=en) - A tool that recommends occupations by copy-pasting your resume/CV.
+  + [Resume/CV to NOC Recommender](https://clmi-explore-icmt.ca/viz?page=home&lang=en) - A tool that recommends occupations with your resume/CV as input.
+Click the _Find a NOC code_ button and copy-paste your resume/CV to get occupation recommendations.

   + [Chatbot LISA](https://clmi-explore-icmt.ca/viz?page=chat-lisa) - L.I.S.A. is the _LMI Information and Support Assistant_ that presents Labour Market Information with interactive data visualization using conversational user interface.
+Extending the NOC Autocoder capability by integrating A.I./NLP (Natural Language Processing) to handle human-like conversation between man and machine.

   + [Chatbot NIC](https://clmi-explore-icmt.ca/viz?page=chat-nic) - N.I.C. is _NOC Information Companion_ that helps you find your NOC using plain language.